HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authorization/users_and_groups/custom_login_portlet.md

     */
     ```-->

 !!!note "DISCLAIMER OF WARRANTIES"
     The files in the [CustomLoginPortlet.war](downloads/CustomLoginPortlet.war) and [LoginPortletWithCV.war](downloads/LoginPortletWithCV.war) files are sample codes.
 The code is provided "AS IS", without warranty of any kind.
 HCL shall not be liable for any damages arising out of your use of the sample code, even if you have been advised of the possibility of such damages.

 - Sample code for a custom login portlet: [CustomLoginPortlet.war](downloads/CustomLoginPortlet.war)
 - Sample code for a custom login portlet using a credential vault: [LoginPortletWithCV.war](downloads/LoginPortletWithCV.war)

-    ### Using the sample
+### Using the sample code

 These two WAR files contain the Java source code.
 The typical development steps involve reusing the WAR file in a development tool such as RAD or extracting the WAR files and using the code to create your own WAR project with Maven or another build tool.